GoogleCloudPlatform/security-response-automation/README.md

 Before installation we'll configure our automations, copy `./cloudfunctions/router/empty-config.yaml` to `./cloudfunctions/router/config.yaml`.
 Within this file we'll define a few steps to get started:

 - Which automations should apply to which findings.
-- Which projects to target these automations with.
+- Which projects to target these automations with and which to exclude.
-- Optionally specify Which projects should be excluded.
-- Whether or not run in monitor mode (dry_run) where changes are logged but not performed.
+- Whether or not run in monitor mode (dry_run) where changes are only logged and not performed.
-- Specify automation configuration properties.
+- Specify per automation configuration properties.

 Every automation has a configuration similar to the following example: